ricardlu/netEC/README.md

 # netEC
 emergent network constraint on climate sensitivity

-netEC provides weighted estimates of ECS and TCR
+netEC provides weighted estimates of ECS and TCR based on the evaluation of SST networks reconstructed from CMIP6 historical SST output over the time period 1975-2014

 The protocol is the following: